 Our preferred method for abandoning a sewer is for it to be grubbed up (excavated) together with any redundant chambers.
 Where this isn't practical, the closed public sewer should be sealed and filled with grout.

 We'll update the Statutory Sewer Map to reflect any closure.
 Generally, grubbed up sewers are removed from the map and grouted ones are shown as abandoned.

-All of the costs involved in a public sewer closure are the responsibility of the applicant, and are outlined below:
+All of the costs involved in a public sewer closure are the responsibility of the applicant.

 Following any formal closure of a public sewer, the abandonment works (i.e. grubbing out/grouting up etc.) are at the applicant/developer's expense and are usually carried out by them to our satisfaction.

 Even when a public sewer is closed, it remains our responsibility and can't be transferred to private ownership.